paayaw0/twitter_clone_api/tutorial.md

 That’s it!
 Simple!
 But enough to convey a user’s message.
 As we go along this tutorial you will see that this entity will accumulate more attributes but we won’t get ahead of ourselves.
 At the moment we just need to allow users to create a tweet to convey information.

 We will begin by creating a model called tweet with the attributes listed above and some validations.
-Copy the code below in the terminal
+Copy the code below in the terminal to create the model

 ```
 rails g model Tweet content media:attachment